 The facts reminded me of this blog post my father wrote in 2013 discussing trends over time related to physicians.

 Are people with high realized incomes today better at accumulating wealth than those say twenty years ago?
 Not really is the clear answer.
 Most of what I wrote two decades ago still applies today.
 Yes, “even today” high income producing physicians, attorneys, and corporate middle managers are still below the norm when it comes to transforming income into wealth.
 And most high income producing couples in general are more of the income statement affluent types than the balance sheet affluent types.

 Those In High-Income Careers Must Ignore Their Peers

 If I can take an inferential leap for a moment, I’m assuming the wise student quoted above was referring to ignoring (minding our business) what others drive, wear, and buy.
 If we can ignore the consumer behavior of others, and focus on our own financial goals, we will not spend like those around us.
 This is one of the main tenets of my father’s lifetime of research, and we’ve found this empirically through our research at DataPoints, demonstrating the relationship between being indifferent to what others are doing and the ability to transform income into wealth.

-What’s especially challenging is when our neighbors, friends, friends of friends through social media, and coworkers are hyper-consumers.
-And, it may be even harder when you’re in a well-defined, professional occupation (i.e., physicians, lawyers, executives): there’s a stereotype that many buy into about what doctors should be driving, or where they should be living.
+What’s incredibly challenging is when our neighbors, friends, friends of friends through social media, and coworkers are hyper-consumers.
+And, it may be even harder when you’re in a well-defined, professional occupation (i.e., physicians, lawyers, executives).
+There’s a stereotype that many buy into about what doctors should be driving or where they should be living.
 Consider this: the most ever spent by millionaires in our latest nationwide study on a watch was $300.
 Physicians in our study paid $700.

 Another reason very well-educated people tend to lag behind on the wealth scale has to do with the status ascribed to them by society.
 Doctors, as well as others with advanced degrees, are expected to play their part.